openshift/cluster-kube-descheduler-operator/README.md

 ## Deploy the operator

+### Quick Development

+1. Build and push the operator image to a registry:
+2. Ensure the `image` spec in `deploy/05_deployment.yaml` refers to the operator image you pushed
+3. Run `oc create -f deploy/.`

+### OperatorHub install with custom index image

+This process refers to building the operator in a way that it can be installed locally via the OperatorHub with a custom index image

 1. build and push the image to a registry (e.g. https://quay.io):
    ```sh
    $ podman build -t quay.io/<username>/ose-cluster-kube-descheduler-operator-bundle:latest -f Dockerfile .